isabellapepke/cu-website/EJS_Tutorial.md

 ## Adding partials

 A 'partial' is just a section of a full HTML document.
-For example the navbar and footer and put into partials so each separate page can  have the same navbar and footer.
+For example the navbar and footer can be put into partials so each separate page can  have the same navbar and footer.

 Here is the syntax: